 Shrimps can be grilled with or without their shells.
 However, care must be taken not to overcook the shrimp, as even a minute longer on the grill might cause them to become tough and dry.

 Grilled shrimps are flavorful and easy to prepare, whether directly on the grill or on skewers.
 It’s also not necessary to marinate the shrimp.
 Raw shrimp has a shiny, translucent, and gray appearance.
 Shrimp cooked to perfection will no longer be translucent; it will curl up into a lovely “C” shape.

 The grilled shrimp recipe takes only a few minutes to prepare.
 Grilling shrimp takes only 3 to 5 minutes on medium-high direct heat (about 375 to 400 degrees F).
 Grilling time varies depending on the temperature, whether the shrimps are cooked with or without shells, and the size of the shrimps.

-Shrimps are best grilled on skewers, although they can be grilled without them as well.
+Shrimps are best grilled on skewers, although they can also be grilled without them.
 When cooking them directly on the grill, be careful not to allow the shrimp to fall through the grill grates as you turn them.

 It’s important to keep an eye on the shrimps to avoid overcooking.
 Because shrimp only requires 2–3 minutes per side on the grill, it’s easy to tell when they’re done.
-When they’re cooked all the way through, they turn pink and opaque.
+They turn pink and opaque when they’re cooked all the way through.